citp/privacy-policy-historical/s/se/seo/seoheap.com.md

 We do not knowingly collect or solicit Personally Identifiable Information from or about children under 13 except as permitted by law.
 If we discover we have received any information from a child under 13 in violation of this policy, we will delete that information immediately.

-If you believe we have any information from or about anyone under 13, please private PM us through our [forum](https://web.archive.org/forum/) or email us at _contact[AT]seoheap.com_
+If you believe we have any information from or about anyone under 13, please email us at _contact[AT]seoheap.com_

 **Changes to this Policy**